Halle Tecco: Education

 Tecco earned a BS from Case Western and an MBA from Harvard Business School, where she launched Rock Health as a student.
 She received her MPH at Johns Hopkins University with a concentration in Women's and Reproductive Health.

 Career

 In 2006, Tecco founded a non-profit, Yoga Bear, which connects cancer fighters and survivors with online access to yoga classes designed for those undertaking treatment.

 In 2007, Tecco co-founded Techammer with her husband.
 In 2017, they invested $10,000 in Bitcoin in 2013 and made $250,000 which they donated to cancer research.

 In 2019, she founded Natalist, a reproductive health company focused on fertility and pregnancy products.
 Previously, she founded digital health venture fund Rock Health, where she was CEO until May 2016.
 Before that, Tecco worked in corporate finance and business development roles at Apple and Intel.

 Awards

-Tecco was named one of San Francisco Chronicle’s Most Powerful Women in Technology (2014), Goldman Sach's Most Intriguing Entrepreneurs (2013), and Forbes 30 under 30 (2013).
+Tecco was named one of San Francisco Chronicle's Most Powerful Women in Technology (2014), Goldman Sach's Most Intriguing Entrepreneurs (2013), and Forbes 30 under 30 (2013).

 Personal life

 Tecco is married to Jeff Hammerbacher, cofounder of Cloudera.
+Through in vitro fertilization she gave birth to a son in 2017.